 A student may register as an auditor in a class or classes if facilities are available.
 A class taken under the audit option does not count toward a degree; it does not count toward full-time student status for financial aid and other purposes, nor does it count toward total hours enrolled in determining registration priority.
 Students auditing a class will be charged all applicable tuition and fees.
 An auditor is expected to attend regularly.
-A student may register as an auditor in a class or classes if space is available.
 To audit, a student must obtain a Request for Auditor registration form from the Registrar Service Center or download it at Registrar.IllinoisState.edu (http://registrar.illinoisstate.edu/), request the instructor sign it and return the signed form to the Registrar Service Center.